 Teens, their families and friends, educators, and members of the community at large are invited to attend.
 Reservations are not required; however, if you RSVP, The Marble Collection will send you a complimentary copy of the latest spring 2016 edition of the Massachusetts High School Magazine of the Arts.

 The Marble Collection Executive Director, Deanna Elliot, explains, “Our published teens are thrilled to exhibit their works at Boston City Hall.
 Our pop-up galleries help our teens reach audiences that otherwise would not see their work.
 This experience not only strengthens their confidence and artistic competence, it helps them to build their résumés, applications, and portfolios for college and career.”

-High quality, framed prints of teen artwork are also available for purchase on The Marble Collection’s e-Gallery.
+High quality, framed prints of teen artwork are available for purchase in The Marble Collection’s e-Gallery.
 Donations are encouraged to support The Marble Collection’s programs, including its Teen Publication Workshop, which visits under-resourced schools at no cost.

 About The Marble Collection [TMC]